Waco, TX 76702

 Walk in a Waco Wonderland

 Each year, for the holidays, Waco’s downtown area transforms into a winter wonderland full of many marvels to behold.
 All the yuletide cheer kicks off on Nov.
 30 with a spectacular tree lighting ceremony and fireworks show, which you can enjoy as you munch on tasty treats from local food trucks.
-Tie on your running shoes and don your finest Santa hat as you jog either the 5K or 10K routes of The Wonderland Run (Dec.
-1), then watch as the Wonderland Parade marches by before sliding down the snow tube hill or riding on the towering Ferris Wheel.
+Tie on your running shoes and don your finest Santa hat as you jog either the 5K or 10K routes of The Wonderland Run (early December), then watch as the Wonderland Parade marches by before sliding down the snow tube hill or riding on the towering Ferris Wheel.

 Throughout the rest of the weekend, shop for one-of-a-kind gifts from local artisans and vendors at the Mistletoe Market, go on carriage and train rides, and check out the live music and entertainment at the Holiday Entertainment Stage.
 With so much holiday fun to be had in just one weekend, Waco Wonderland will have you feeling the festive spirit of the season.